Cubical model categories and quasi-categories: Introduction

 \subsection{Acknowledgment}

 I was supported by the NWO Spinoza grant of Pr.
 Ieke Moerdijk.
 Moreover, I would like to thank Gabriel Drummond-Cole and Manuel Rivera for pointing out to me the existence of the article \cite{RiveraZenalian16}.
+I would also like to thank the anonymous referee for his remarks.